Opinion | GOP leaders can follow Reagan or Trump, but not both

 It’s a tendentious argument that Pompeo and other senior Trump national security officials have made for years.
 By cherry-picking Reagan slogans such as “peace through strength” and “shining city on a hill,” Trump officials are asking their audiences to ignore an obvious flaw in their claims of continuity: Trump has made clear that he does not believe in American exceptionalism and disdains the idea of pushing American values in foreign countries.

-The Trump-Pompeo foreign policy legacy is not without its accomplishments; it can claim credit for facilitating Israel’s normalization with gulf monarchies and killing terrorist leaders.
+The Trump-Pompeo foreign policy legacy is not without its accomplishments; it can claim credit for facilitating Israel’s normalization with Persian Gulf monarchies and killing terrorist leaders.
 But the expansion of freedom and democracy simply did not occur on Trump’s watch.
 In fact, Freedom House reported that 2019 was the 14th consecutive year of democratic decline around the world.

 Although U.S. officials are happy to wag a finger about freedom and democracy in the face of regimes such as Iran and Venezuela, “the Trump administration has failed to exhibit consistent commitment to a foreign policy based on the principles of democracy and human rights,” the Freedom House report stated.
 That has left a vacuum authoritarians have rushed to fill.

 There’s also great irony in Pompeo repeatedly quoting Reagan’s June 1982 speech to the British Parliament at Westminster, where the Gipper called for building an “infrastructure of democracy.”
 His administration soon followed up by creating several new institutions to promote American values abroad, including the National Endowment for Democracy.
-The Trump administration, by contrast, has repeatedly proposed slashing funding for NED and its partner organizations, only to rebuffed by a bipartisan bulwark in Congress.
+The Trump administration, by contrast, has repeatedly proposed slashing funding for NED and its partner organizations, only to be rebuffed by a bipartisan bulwark in Congress.

 In the wake of Trump’s loss, the GOP establishment is trying to bolster that very infrastructure.
-The Reagan Institute’s first step is to bring Democrats and Republicans together in a project called the “Westminster 2.0 working group,” co-chaired by Mark Green, former USAID administrator and former International Republican Institute president, and by Kenneth Wollack, former National Democratic Institute president.
+The Reagan Institute’s first step is to bring Democrats and Republicans together in a project called the “Westminster 2.0 working group,” co-chaired by Mark Green, former U.S. Agency for International Development administrator and former International Republican Institute president, and by Kenneth Wollack, former National Democratic Institute president.
 The project’s goal is to “update the infrastructure and modernize the tool kit for promoting freedom and supporting democracy in today’s world,” Reagan Institute policy director Rachel Hoff told me.

 Pompeo is trying to play to the MAGA crowd and the GOP foreign policy establishment at the same time.
 But that balancing act is becoming more difficult as the GOP moves into opposition and 2024 politics begin in earnest.
 The MAGA crowd is not even waiting until the end of Trump’s term to attack GOP establishment foreign policy officials across the Trump administration, shattering an already shaky truce.